 At the core of EdGate’s business is the EdGate taxonomy.
 EdGate has been engaged in an ongoing process of creating our educational taxonomies for well over a decade.
 The basis for our taxonomy is rooted in the educational standards from both the United States and International standards and the refinement of our taxonomies over time has given us the ability to fully understand what is being taught in classrooms across the world.

-The EdGate taxonomy is a list of educational concepts broken down by subject area.
+The EdGate taxonomy, referred to as the Concept Index, is a list of standards-based educational concepts broken down by subject area.
 The EdGate Taxonomy reflects concepts that are taught as part of the educational standards in each subject area.
-The taxonomy has up to five levels of granularity, with the concept tags created at the lowest level.
+It is the source by which any piece of content can be directly aligned to all applicable standards in one step.

-When a content unit (such as a video or lesson) has been tagged, the data is uploaded to EdGate’s system where our technology dynamically “marries” the content to the standards.
-The system searches for standards which contain the same concepts applied to each content unit.
-It is through the concepts (tags) that the content correlates to the standards.
+For example, when a content unit (such as a video or lesson) has been tagged with a concept, using EdGate’s patented technology, the concept dynamically “marries” the content to the applicable standards.
+It is through the concepts that the content correlates to the standards.

 EdGate packages and licenses the Concept Index by subject with all associated standards.
 The index for the four core subjects (Language Arts, Math, Science, and Social Studies) includes 1,500 of the top concepts per subject which attains approximately 90% standards coverage.
 Other subjects are also available.